 Located 11 miles north of Lake George, Up Yonda Farm features 73 acres to hike and explore with your group.
 Wildlife exhibits, hiking trails, a maple sugar house, a woodworking program and a butterfly garden are all available.

 There is fun for everyone at Great Escape Six Flags, whether you want to squeal tires around go-kart tracks, scream aboard one of the top wooden roller coasters in the world or dive into a 500,000-gallon wave pool.
-This reunion activity is great for all of the kids at your family reunion.
+This family activity is a great thing to do in New York with kids on your next vacation.

-Enjoy the sites of Lake George family reunions on a calm and entertaining cruise with Lake George Steamboat Company.
+Enjoy the sites of Lake George on a calm and entertaining cruise with Lake George Steamboat Company.
 The three 400-passenger steamboats feature sightseeing, meals and fireworks.

 Breathtaking Views in Buffalo